 If your favorite jeans were a dessert topping, this would be it.
 Also known as hundreds and thousands or sugar strands, these classic sprinkles come in single colors, good ol’ chocolate or rainbow mixes and are the go-to choice for topping ice cream or donuts and baking into cookies.
 Made by extruding colored dough and chopping it up into small bits, they have a distinctive bite that contrasts beautifully with soft icings and poured glazes.

-The perfect marriage of sweet and sparkle, our edible glitter works beautifully in poured mirror icings and suspended in gelatins.
+The perfect marriage of sweet and sparkle, edible glitter works beautifully in poured mirror icings and suspended in gelatins.
 These special sprinkles come in classic shimmering star and heart shapes that shine on everything from anniversary cakes to humble brownies.

 Whether cut dough (soft and papery looking) or dextrose-based (harder and shiny), the sky is the limit with shaped candy sprinkles.
 There’s a universe of shapes and colors you can use to match your theme or jazz up anything from hot chocolate to a simple iced cake.
 Feeling adventurous?
 Make your own mix by tossing some shaped sprinkles, nonpareils and pearls in a bag.

+Edible pearl dust or luster dust is a decorative powder used on all types of baked goods.
 If making your own topper from fondant or gum paste is something you’d like to try, edible decorating powders are another great way of adding a colorful matte or metallic sheen.
 Simply brush them on dry with a decorating brush or mix with equal parts lemon extract for edible watercolor paints.
 It’s like edible fairy dust.

 Now that you know a little about all the kinds of sprinkles you can use to top your treats, go crazy!
 Tap the sides of an ice cream sandwich in nonpareils or add sugar pearls to a spoon that’s been dipped in melted candy.
 Sprinkles are just another way to show off your creativity, so show us what you got by exercising that imagination and tagging us on Instagram @WiltonCakes.